• Skip to main content

 Thinking about taking a road trip with kids soon?
 Some of my fondest memories are of the trips I took with my family growing up and those we took with our kids when they were younger.

-To avoid the endless cries of “are we there yet?
+To avoid the endless cries of “Are we there yet?
 I’m hungry, and I have to go potty!” we put together a list of our favorite websites and survival tips for Road Trips With Kids.

 Consider this your family road trip survival guide!
 This has everything you need to know, including free packing lists.